Blast rocks Tehran after Israel threatened to target area of government-organized rally

 Israel had earlier announced another wave of strikes in Iran targeting infrastructure, and said its air force had hit more than 200 targets in the last 24 hours, including missile launchers, defense systems and weapons production sites.

-In Washington, Hegseth said that over 15,000 enemy targets have been struck, which is more than 1,000 a day since the war began on Feb.
-28.
+In Washington, U.S. Defense Secretary Pete Hegseth said that over 15,000 enemy targets have been struck, which is more than 1,000 a day since the war began.

-In a social media post hours earlier, U.S. President Donald Trump had said “watch what happens to these deranged scumbags today,” while claiming that Iran’s military had been decimated and that its leaders had been “wiped from the face of the earth.”
+He also sought to address concerns about the effective closure of the Strait of Hormuz, telling reporters: “We have been dealing with it and don’t need to worry about it.”

+Hegseth said Khamenei “is wounded and likely disfigured,” without providing evidence or elaborating.
+Israel suspects Khamenei was wounded at the start of the war.

 New Iranian attacks across the region

-Iran has responded with daily attacks on oil and other infrastructure around the Gulf region, and on Friday Saudi Arabia said that it had downed nearly 50 drones sent in multiple waves.

-In Oman, two people were killed when two drones crashed in an industrial area in the region of Sohar, the Oman News Agency reported.
+Iran continued its daily attacks on oil and other infrastructure across the Gulf.
+In Oman, two people were killed when two drones crashed in the Sohar region, the Oman News Agency reported.

-In the business and tourism hub of Dubai, black smoke billowed from an industrial area from a blaze that authorities said was sparked by debris from an interception.

-A building at the Dubai International Financial Center also sustained damage when hit with debris from what authorities described as a “successful interception.”
-DIFC is an economic free zone for banks, capital traders and wealth managers, home to exclusive restaurants and nightclubs.

-Iran said earlier this week that it would target banks and financial institutions, after an airstrike hit a bank in Tehran.
+The U.S. Navy destroyer USS Oscar Austin shot down an Iranian ballistic missile over Turkey on Friday, a U.S. official said on condition of anonymity in order to discuss ongoing military operations.
+It was the third such interception over the NATO member in the last two weeks.

-In Turkey, NATO defenses intercepted another ballistic missile fired from Iran, the third time since the war began.
-Residents in the southern city of Adana reported hearing a loud explosion and sirens sounding at Incirlik Air Base, which is used by U.S. forces.
+Residents in the southern Turkish city of Adana reported hearing a loud explosion and sirens sounding at Incirlik Air Base, which is used by U.S. forces.

 Fighting escalates between Israel and Hezbollah

-More than 600 people have been killed in Lebanon since the fighting began, the Health Ministry has reported, and nearly 800,000 have been internally displaced, according to the U.N. refugee agency.

-Iranian authorities say that more than 1,300 people have been killed there, and Israel has reported 12 deaths.
-The U.S. has lost at least 11 soldiers, while another eight have suffered severe injuries.
+Lebanese Prime Minister Nawaf Salam urged Israel to halt strikes on his country and criticized Hezbollah for firing rockets at Israeli targets.

+“There is no justification in holding an entire nation hostage,” he said.

-Israeli Defense Minister Israel Katz said the strikes so far were “just the beginning” and warned that Lebanon’s government “will pay an increasing price for the damage to Lebanese national infrastructure used by Hezbollah.”
+Earlier, Israeli Defense Minister Israel Katz said the strikes so far were “just the beginning.”

-Rising reported from Bangkok, Corder from The Hague, Netherlands.
-Sally Abou Aljoud and Bassem Mroue in Beirut and Sam Mednik in Tel Aviv, Israel, contributed to this story.
+Rising reported from Bangkok.
+Corder reported from The Hague, Netherlands.
+Associated Press writers Kareem Chehayeb and Bassem Mroue in Beirut; Sam Mednik in Tel Aviv, Israel; and Konstantin Toropin and Tia Goldenberg in Washington contributed to this story.